------USE IN SPECIFIC POPULATIONS-----
+-----USE IN SPECIFIC POPULATIONS------

-- Pregnancy: Use only if the potential benefit justifies the potential risk.
-(8.1) - Nursing mothers should be instructed not to breastfeed due to the potential for postnatal HIV transmission.
-(8.3) - Hepatitis B or C co-infection: Monitor liver enzymes.
-(5.5, 6.3) - Renal impairment: REYATAZ is not recommended for use in treatmentexperienced patients with end stage renal disease managed with hemodialysis.
-(2.6, 8.7) - Hepatic impairment: REYATAZ is not recommended in patients with severe hepatic impairment.
+- Pregnancy: Available human and animal data suggest that atazanavir does not increase the risk of major birth defects overall compared to the background rate.
+(8.1) - Lactation: Breastfeeding is not recommended.
+(8.2) - Hepatitis B or C co-infection: Monitor liver enzymes.
+(5.4, 6.1) - Renal impairment: REYATAZ is not recommended for use in treatmentexperienced patients with end-stage renal disease managed with hemodialysis.
+(2.7, 8.7) - Hepatic impairment: REYATAZ is not recommended in patients with severe hepatic impairment.
 REYATAZ/ritonavir is not recommended in patients with any degree of hepatic impairment.
-(2.7, 8.8)
+(2.8, 8.8)